onsonr/sonr/x/svc/README.md

 # `x/svc`

 The svc module is responsible for managing the registration and authorization of services within the Sonr ecosystem.
-It provides a secure and verifiable mechanism for registering and authorizing services using Decentralized Identifiers (DIDs).
+It provides a secure and verifiable mechanism for registering and authorizing services using Decentralized Identifiers (DIDs) and now incorporates UCAN (User Controlled Authorization Networks) for enhanced authorization capabilities.

 ## Concepts

 - **Service**: A decentralized svc on the Sonr Blockchain with properties such as ID, authority, origin, name, description, category, tags, and expiry height.
 - **Profile**: Represents a DID alias with properties like ID, subject, origin, and controller.
 - **Metadata**: Contains information about a svc, including name, description, category, icon, and tags.
+- **UCAN Authorization**: The module utilizes UCANs for a decentralized and user-centric authorization mechanism.

 ### Dependencies